What is the Best Treatment for Fibroids?

 If you’re older and your symptoms aren’t terrible, you might consider toughing it out.
 Decreasing estrogen levels are associated with a decrease in fibroid activity.
 But be aware that the time before menopause (peri-menopause) can mean wildly swinging hormone levels.
 The same estrogen highs and lows that contribute to hot flashes and night sweats also contribute to fibroid development, so symptoms could get worse before they get better.
 If you take estrogen replacement, (bioidentical or otherwise), to minimize menopause discomfort, expect an increase in fibroid growth.
 If you are overweight, fibroid-related problems could continue long after your periods stop.
 Fat cells produce an estrogen-like substance that encourages fibroids.

-Surgeries to remove fibroids from the uterus either by cutting, scraping, or ablation (heating tissue to a temperature that kills it) are helpful for younger fibroid patients.
+Surgeries to remove fibroids from the uterus either by cutting, scraping or ablation (heating tissue to a temperature that kills it) is helpful for younger fibroid patients.
 Especially those who intend to become pregnant.
 These surgeries tend to be multiple.
 Additionally, it can be easy to miss smaller fibroids or fibroids deeper in the uterine wall.
 They will keep growing.
-Surgical removal as a symptom treatment or an assist in fibroid-related fertility issues is usually a short-term solution.
+Surgical removal as a fibroid treatment or an assist in fibroid-related fertility issues is usually a short-term solution.
 When fibroids return, so does the need for more surgery.

 Fibroid embolization is a non-surgical procedure that selectively blocks blood vessels.
 Originally used to stop excessive bleeding during uterine surgery or during birth, embolization proved an excellent approach to fibroid treatment.
 Without a blood supply, fibroids shrink and fibroid-related symptoms end.
 Uterine health and function aren’t impaired by invasive tissue removal.
 Recovery is short, and you experience no surgical discomfort.
 Embolization is a medically recognized and approved treatment for fibroids.
 (Your doctor, however, may not know about it.)